What is Prime Rib?

 How To Cook Prime Rib?

 The best way to cook this delicious, albeit huge, hunk of meat is low and slow on your Traeger.
 Because the meat is so flavorful on its own you can season it simply with salt and pepper, though a spice rub will add an extra boost of flavor.
 Our suggestion?
 Our Prime Rib Rub or Coffee Rub will give your roast added flavor without taking away from the meat itself.
-For more details on how to best cook a prime rib, including our favorite pro flavoring hacks, look here.
-For our top-standing rib roast recipes, look here.
-And once you have all the leftovers, learn how to best use them here.
+Check out our top-standing rib roast recipes today.
+And once you have all the leftovers, learn how to best use your leftover prime rib.

 Now that you know all these expert hacks, you'll never ask yourself "what is prime rib" ever again.
 Make sure to cook this for your next special occasion.